mtuncbilek95/Strand/Docs/HowToInstall.md

 # Strand Engine Documentation

-## How to run Flax Engine from source code
+## How to run Strand Engine from source code

 To run the engine, you need a couple of SDKs installed on your system.
 The engine supports the following SDKs: